JochenHansoul/add-aria-to-table/README.md

 addAriaToTable(table) can be used to add the ARIA roles to the specified HTML table.
 Important: addAriaToTable(table) argument must be a HTML table and may not be null.

-## Note

-The table header cell elements (TH) may not contain the scope "auto" as no ARIA role can be inferred from this scope.